Advertisement

-Spaetzle is a soft German egg pasta that works well for cannabis cooking because the dough absorbs infused fats easily.
-You can infuse the recipe using cannabutter for frying or infused milk in the batter depending on the desired potency.
+This cannabis infused spaetzle recipe transforms a classic German comfort dish into a potent homemade edible.
+Spaetzle is a soft egg pasta that works well for cannabis cooking because the dough readily absorbs infused fats.
+You can make this weed spaetzle using cannabutter for pan-frying or infused milk mixed directly into the batter, depending on your desired potency.

 This guide explains how to prepare the dish safely and control dosage when cooking with THC.